Catherine Howard: Downfall

-During the investigation a love letter written in the Queen's distinctive handwriting was found in Culpeper's chambers.
-This is the only letter of hers that has survived (other than her later "confession").
+During the investigation a love letter written in Catherine's distinctive handwriting was found in Culpeper's chambers.
+This is the only letter of hers that has survived, other than her later "confession".

 On All Saints' Day, 1 November 1541, the King arranged to be found praying in the Chapel Royal.
 There he received a letter describing the allegations against Catherine.
-On 7 November 1541, Archbishop Cranmer led a delegation of councillors to Winchester Palace in Southwark, to question her.
+On 7 November 1541, Archbishop Cranmer led a delegation of councillors to Winchester Palace in Southwark to question her.
 Even the staunch Cranmer found the teenaged Catherine's frantic, incoherent state pitiable, saying, "I found her in such lamentation and heaviness as I never saw no creature, so that it would have pitied any man's heart to have looked upon her."
 He ordered the guards to remove any objects she might use to commit suicide.